quazardous/ImageStack/README.md

 ## Concept
 ### Typical flow
-This describe the typical processing we want to achieve.
+This describes the typical processing we want to achieve.

 When the **front controller** handles an image HTTP request: